Blokatt/blokatt.net/games.md

 I'm currently taking a hiatus from solo gamedev to work on my other skills.
 Here are a few games I've made, mostly for game jams. **Quality may vary.**

+I have also collaborated on a number of games as sound and/or music person, more on that [in the audio section](/audio/).

 <div class="subsection">
 <h4 class="visual-title">&gt; 0x0D - Made in 48 hours, 1st place @ gm(48) #20</h4>